-5. Take your training material 'to the kitchen table.'
+- 5. Take your training material 'to the kitchen table.'
 When you plan your training session, do not assume that all of your students understand jargon, technical terms, or specialized abbreviations.
 Teach at the level of the least common denominator.
 Your class may, well, consist of a group of hams, 20 of which are old timers with more than 40 years of amateur service under their belts, along with a few hams who have only been licensed a few months.
-The newer hams will probably be more familiar with computer terms...while the old timers may be more familiar with computer terms...while the old timers may be more familiar with computer terms are training session to be successful, each student should leave the class with a clear understanding of what you were talking about.

-6. One of the more popular buzzwords in today's language is "interactive."
+The newer hams will probably be more familiar with computer terms...while the old timers may be more familiar with communications protocol.
+In order for your training session to be successful, each student should leave the class with a clear understanding of what you were talking about. - 6.
+One of the more popular buzzwords in today's language is "interactive."
 Well, our training sessions should be, to some extent, and, depending upon the method of presentation, interactive.
 By that I mean that your students should be able to freely ask any questions that occur to them regarding the training topic.
 You, as the trainer, should be prepared to answer those questions to which you have answers and to be willing to perform the research and follow-up necessary to answer those questions to which you do not have immediate answers.
 To do less will seriously damage your credibility with your students.